Directorate of National Coordination: Disbandement

 On 1 February 1965 the DNC, which had held de facto control over Vientiane during the previous year, was defeated in yet another coup d'état led by Maj.
 Gen. Kouprasith, who adroitly kept Brig.
 Gen. Siho from committing the Border Police to action.

-Despite their non-participation in any of the January 1965 coup activities, a company of BS 33 guarding the Border Police headquarters at Muong Phene was overrun by RLA regular troops supported by M24 Chaffee light tanks, M8 Greyhound light armored cars, and M116 75mm towed field howitzers, and dispersed on 3 February 1965.
-The other two Border Police battalions – BS 11 and BS 99 – remained entrenched at their camp in Phou Khao Khouai outside Vientiane and initially refused to surrender.
+Despite their non-participation in any of the January 1965 coup activities, a company of BS 33 guarding the Border Police headquarters at Muong Phene was overrun by RLA regular troops supported by M24 Chaffee light tanks, M8 Greyhound light armored cars, and M116 75mm pack field howitzers, and dispersed on 3 February 1965.
+The other two Border Police battalions – BS 11 and BS 99 – remained entrenched at their camp in Phou Khao Khouay outside Vientiane and initially refused to surrender.
 Meanwhile, the DNC's General Headquarters and training depot complex at Phone Kheng was destroyed by tank and artillery fire, being subsequently demolished to make way for the new FAR Headquarters building.

-A subsequent ground assault upon the Phou Khao Khouai camp went unresisted, and with the exception of a single company from BS 11, these two battalions were arrested and disarmed.
+A subsequent ground assault upon the Phou Khao Khouay camp went unresisted, and with the exception of a single company from BS 11, these two battalions were arrested and disarmed.
 However, the following day, the two remaining companies of BS 33 made a futile raid upon the capital, only to be cornered and subdued.
 Meanwhile, Brig.
-Gen. Siho crossed the Mekong River to exile in Thailand; his DNC 'empire' was quickly divided and its units were disbanded: the military intelligence, psychological warfare, and military police personnel were returned to the RLA structure whilst some of the policemen were kept in service and renamed the National Police Corps, which was assigned to the Ministry of the Interior of the Royal Lao Government.
+Gen. Siho crossed the Mekong River to exile in Thailand; his DNC 'empire' was quickly divided and its units were disbanded: the military intelligence, psychological warfare, and military police personnel were returned to the RLA structure whilst some of the policemen were kept in service and renamed the National Police Corps, which was re-assigned to the Ministry of the Interior of the Royal Lao Government.
 After two days of negotiations, the three former Border Police Battalions and their commander, Lt.
 Col. Thao Ty agreed to lay down their arms with the option of transferring to the RLA's airborne forces command.
 By mid-year they had been moved to Seno, near Savannakhet, and consolidated into a new parachute regiment, Airborne Mobile Group 21 (Groupement Mobile 21 Aeroportée – GM 21) under Thao Ty's command.

 Structure and organization

 By early April 1964, DNC's total strength peaked at 6,500 officers and enlisted men; GMS members were all airborne-qualified volunteers, organized into three special battalions, BS 33, BS 11, and BS 99.
-Each battalion comprised one headquarters (HQ), three company HQ sections, and three Commando companies.
+Each battalion comprised one headquarters (HQ), three company HQ sections, and three commando companies.
 The DNC's Command Staff was headquartered at Phone Kheng in the north-eastern outskirts of Vientiane, whilst the GMS was initially based in Ban Y Lai, north of Vientiane, but after becoming Border Police its headquarters was moved to Muong Phene, also in the outskirts of the capital city.
-With exception of a single company tasked of guarding the unit HQ, its three paratrooper battalions were permanently based at Phou Khao Khouai, a military camp located 22 kilometers (13.67 miles) north of the capital.
+With exception of a single company tasked of guarding the unit's own HQ, its three paratrooper battalions were permanently based at Phou Khao Khouay, a military camp located 22 kilometers (13.67 miles) north of the capital.